Canby Utility loves clean water! We know you do too!

 Regular testing will ensure that DCVAs on irrigation systems continue to function properly, and help you identify any maintenance issues.
 Many landscaping companies perform backflow testing.
 Contact Canby Utility or view the list below for backflow testing companies.
 We will help you remember to have your backflow devices checked annually by sending you reminders throughout the year.

-Click on list under Related Documents for local testers in our area or for a complete list of Certified Backflow Testers in Clackamas County please click here to go to the Oregon Public Health Drinking Water Data page.
+Please click here to go to the Oregon Public Health Drinking Water Data page.

 Visit the Oregon Health Authority website for a list of backflow testers.